Donnis Thompson

 Donnis Hazel Thompson (April 1, 1933 – February 2, 2009) was an American professor of health, physical education, and recreation at the University of Hawaii at Manoa, and was the university's first women's athletic director.
 At the University of Hawaii, she started the Rainbow Wahine program.
 In 1981, Thompson was elected the State of Hawaii Department of Education school superintendent.

 Early life

 Thompson was born on April 1, 1933, in Chicago, Illinois.
 She attended Carter Elementary School and St. Elizabeth High School where she participated in swimming, track and field, and cheerleading.
 After high school, Thompson enrolled at George Williams College from which she graduated in 1955.

+Thompson was an accomplished shot put thrower, finishing 3rd at the 1953 USA Outdoor Track and Field Championships in that event.